AssuranceMaladieSec/abuse/reporting/index.md

 **> How-to report:**

-If you have found (or suspect the existence of) a security vulnerability on one of our site, application or services or an insecure exposition on our network follow the steps below:
+If you have found (or suspect the existence of) a security vulnerability on one of our site, application or services or an insecure exposition on our network follow the steps below to the address csirt@assurance-maladie.fr :

 - send the following details :
   - impacted website/service
   - steps to reproduce or informations on the exposed service
   - impacts estimated

-The "Assurance Maladie" manages a bug bounty program on the perimeter :
+The "Assurance Maladie" manages a bug bounty program through the Yes We Hack platform on the following perimeter :
 - "Compte Ameli" portal on assure.ameli.fr and also ameliconnect.ameli.fr
 - "Compte Ameli" mobile app on services.ameli.moncompte.mobi, on the Google Play Store (fr.cnamts.it.activity) and on the Apple Store (compte-ameli)
 - "AmeliPRO" on espacepro.ameli.fr, authps-espacepro.ameli.fr, authcps-espacepro.ameli.fr, paiements2.ameli.fr, convention2.ameli.fr, conventionpharmaciens.ameli.fr, conventionauxiliaires.ameli.fr, installation-medecin.ameli.fr, installation-kine.ameli.fr, installation-idel.ameli.fr

-through the Yes We Hack platform.
 If you're a part of this bug bounty, please send your vulnerability disclosure through it.

 **> Responsible disclosure:**
 - If personal data of insured people or informations putting in immediate danger the well-being of one of our services must be mentionned in your report, please, be sure of encrypting these informations with our [GPG key](https://pgp.circl.lu/pks/lookup?op=get&search=0x43f6ec3541ef887e).
 If you do not have a way of doing that, you can get in touch with us with our contact address or by our phone land line to set a secure way of transmission.
 We will come back to you very soon.